transloadit/uppy/website/src/docs/google-drive.md

 ## CSS

 Dashboard plugin is recommended as a container to all Provider plugins, including Google Drive.
-If you are using Dashboard, it [comes with all the nessesary styles](/docs/dashboard/#CSS) for Dropbox as well.
+If you are using Dashboard, it [comes with all the necessary styles](/docs/dashboard/#CSS) for Google Drive as well.

 ⚠️ If you are feeling adventurous, and want to use Google Drive plugin separately, without Dashboard, make sure to include `@uppy/provider-views/dist/style.css` (or `style.min.css`) CSS file.
 This is experimental, not officialy supported and not recommended.